Diversity in Neuroscience Summer Interns

 Research Information:

-Mohamed will help analyze a multimodal 7-Tesla MRI dataset with diabetes and metabolic syndrome patients with adjacent clinical and cognitive testing data.
+Mohamed helped analyze a multimodal 7-Tesla MRI dataset with diabetes and metabolic syndrome patients with adjacent clinical and cognitive testing data.
 More specifically, the group will look at the hippocampal formation using an in-house developed coordinate system to map morphological (e.g. cortical thickness) and functional properties (e.g functional connectivity) to a two-dimensional unfolded space for further statistical analysis.

 Ocarina Zheng